 Depression is feeling extreme sad.
 These feelings are severe enough to interfere with daily life, and can last for weeks or months, rather than days.

 Depression is quite common and about one in ten people will experience depression at some point.
-However, the exact number of people with depression is hard to estimate because many people do not get help or are not formally diagnosed with the condition.
+However, the exact number of people being depressed is hard to estimate because many people do not get help or are not formally diagnosed with the condition.

 Women are more likely to have depression than men.

 - Major depression

 A low or irritable mood and/or a loss of interest or pleasure in usual activities that lasts for weeks or months